 New analysis of official statistics released by the Home Office points to increasing abuse of our asylum system by those who have broken the rules or by non-UK born criminals attempting to stave off deportation.

-The share of immigration offenders / foreign offenders who are claiming asylum from detention has tripled in size in just three years (from 11% to 33% – with a total of 5,600+ such claims in 2019).
-Even though more than 90% of such applications are rejected, applicants are “almost always” released while their claim is processed, enabling them to abscond.
+The proportion of people claiming asylum in detention rose from less than a third (32%) to almost half (47%) – 2017-19.
+Even though more than 90% of such applications are rejected, applicants are “almost always” released while their claim is processed, enabling them to potentially abscond.
 Not surprisingly, the number removed from the country has plummeted.

-This is rampant and rising asylum abuse.
-Yet the open borders industry still try to deny it is happening! (see our piece).
+This suggests rising asylum abuse.
+Yet the open borders industry still try to deny it is happening (see our piece).

 The Home Office analysis also suggests that rules designed to tackle modern slavery / human trafficking are being used more and more by those who have broken the rules (including by foreign national offenders – or FNOs).
 The number of referrals by detainees has shot up but over two in three claims are being rejected.
 Despite this the number of removals of those who attempted to use this pathway in 2019 was 31, less than half the 2017 total of 75.